-- 1. Select TOOLBOX (A) on main page.
-The TOOLBOX page displays. - 2.
-Simultaneously press both UNLOAD (A) and RESUME (B) buttons on hydro handle.
+1. Select TOOLBOX (A) on main page.
+The TOOLBOX page displays.

-3. Select HEAD 1 (A).
-The HEADER SETUP 1 page
+On some older combine models, the Operator may have to simultaneously press both UNLOAD (A) and RESUME (B) buttons on hydro handle to access the TOOLBOX page.

-4. Select CUTTING TYPE drop-down arrow (B) and
+2. Select HEAD 1 (A).
+The HEADER SETUP 1 page displays.
+The HEADER TYPE field will automatically register as PICKUP (B).